Noroff-FEU-Assignments/project-exam-1-Eirik-Haukeland/project_notes/text.md

 ### Level 1 Process
 - [x] Decide on the theme for the blog you’re going to make
 - [x] Create a prototype of the website
-- [] Install WordPress on your web host and add the blogs on the admin panel.
 - [x] Use the GitHub repo created by GitHub Classroom for your files and deploy to Netlify
-- [] Build your website using HTML, CSS and JavaScript making a call to the WordPress REST API to fetch your data.
+- [x] Build your website using HTML, CSS and JavaScript making a call to the WordPress REST API to fetch your data.
 - [x] Install Hotjar on your website.
+- [] Install WordPress on your web host and add the blogs on the admin panel.
 - [] Ask users to test your website, and adjust based on their feedback and any insights from Hotjar.
 - [] Write a report documenting your project (template provided in this repository).
 - [] Submit your report as a PDF and a link to both your Netlify deployment and your GitHub repo.

 ### Level 2 Process (optional)
-- [] You can try adding a sort, filter, or search to the blog posts page allowing users to find the blog post more easily that they’re looking for.
+- [x] You can try adding a sort, filter, or search to the blog posts page allowing users to find the blog post more easily that they’re looking for.
 - [] Post the data from the contact form to WordPress so you have the details saved.
 - [] Allow users to submit comments on a blog post, and post this data to WordPress

 ## Checklist
 - [x] Mobile responsive and looks good on all screen sizes (not just one mobile screen and one desktop screen).
 Meta viewport in the head of the document.
+- [x] Each page has a unique title, one unique h1, and meta description.
+- [x] Images are below 200kb and have alt text.
+- [x] The site looks good and there's a class in the navigation telling the user which page they're on
+- [x] Text lines are kept short.
+Here's an example of how you can do that using max-width https://codepen.io/noroff-education/pen/VwYpweQ
+- [x] The colours have good contrast, the text is easy to read and the site is easy for user's to navigate.
 - [] The HTML is neat and semantic, and the CSS is concise and styles aren't duplicated in media queries.
-- [] Each page has a unique title, one unique h1, and meta description.
-- [] Images are below 200kb and have alt text.
-- [] The site looks good and there's a class in the navigation telling the user which page they're on
-- [] Text lines are kept short.
-Here's an example of how you can do that using max-width https://codepen.io/noroff-education/pen/VwYpweQ
-- [] The colours have good contrast, the text is easy to read and the site is easy for user's to navigate.
 - [] The report includes planning, and covers why decisions were made and how the process was to create site.